Why Write a Book?

 7 Create a Mind Map

 If visual models are not your thing then perhaps mind maps are.
 Grab a big piece of paper, a whiteboard or some mind map software like MindNode Pro and start mapping out your idea.
-The key advantage of a mind map, and particularly the software, is that you can re-organise the arms to shift, sort and redefine your chapters and book sections.
+The key advantage of a mind map, and particularly using the software, is that you can re-organise the arms to shift, sort and redefine your chapters and book sections.
 Once you document all your points on your map, write a page or two about each one.
-Al Gore’s current book The Future: Six Drivers of Global Change visibly shows a mind map throughout the book.
-Whilst I don’t know for certain, it’s more than likely he wrote his book using the mind map technique.
+Al Gore’s book The Future: Six Drivers of Global Change visibly shows a mind map throughout the book.
+I presume he wrote his book using the mind map technique.
 To write a book this way, simply write a paragraph or two for each element on your mind map.

 8 Post It Notes